sharathminnu/genisis/README.md

-rmmod -> which is used to remove the module lsmod -> it lists the loaded modules dmesg -> lists the log of messages dmeseg ->lists the log of messages and clears the log
+rmmod -> which is used to remove the module lsmod -> it lists the loaded modules dmesg -> lists the log of messages dmesg -c ->lists the log of messages and clears the log
 ```
 ## IN TREE KERNEL